 - Meet with more stakeholders in the customer’s organization.
 From warehouse to “penthouse”.
 Understand where they are in the buying process.
 What are their top 1, 2, 3 concerns?
 They all have a different agenda.

-- Lift your conversations to business discussions.
+- Elevate your conversations to business discussions.
 Ask yourself: How can I help this business to grow?
 How can I help them achieve their profit targets?

 - Be comfortable discussing with your prospective customer the risk of not changing.

 - Never lead with price.
 Focus on finding strategic value.
-Once your prospective customer realizes the strategic advantage of changing suppliers than price is not a top priority.
+Once your prospective customer realizes the strategic advantage of changing suppliers, then price is not a top priority.

 Please give this post a LIKE or share it with your network if you think the content was insightful and helped you with the new way of selling.